 Free radicals are unstable molecules that damage cells, some well-known examples we’ve likely all had exposure to include:

 - UV rays

 - Standard American Diet (SAD)

 The benefits of vitamin E extend beyond its antioxidant capabilities.
-It also disrupts platelet aggregation, meaning it has a slightly blood thinning effect.
-In this capacity it may have a positive impact on cardiovascular health – allowing blood to flow freely through blood vessels.
-This same effect is observed in other heart healthy nutrients like omega 3 fatty acids and curcumin.
+It also disrupts platelet aggregation, meaning it has a slight blood thinning effect.
+In this capacity, it may have a positive impact on cardiovascular health – allowing blood to flow freely through blood vessels.
+This same effect is observed in other heart-healthy nutrients like omega-3 fatty acids and curcumin.